 Boston Children’s is a global expert in the use of VADs for children whose hearts are failing as they wait for a donor organ.
 Our experience with VADs extends across all pediatric age groups and across the spectrum of pediatric heart conditions.
-The newer-generation VADs allows some patients to be discharged home after recovery from surgery.
+Newer-generation VADs allows some patients to be discharged home after recovery from surgery.
 Some of these children with VADs can even attend school while they are waiting for heart transplant.
-Learn more about our VAD program.
+Learn more about our VAD Program.

 Research and innovation